1jayyaj1/Shopify_Web_Engineer_Challenge/README.md

 *Node.js* is our friend here, so make sure to download and install it from this link: https://nodejs.org/en/.
 Then, navigate to the project's folder, and run these commands.

 ```
-npm install   //Installs missing dependencies.
+npm install   //Installs missing dependencies
 cd client
-npm install   //Installs missing dependencies for the client folder.
+npm install   //Installs missing dependencies for the client folder
 cd ..
-npm run dev   //Starts both the front-end and the back-end.
+npm run dev   //Starts both the front-end and the back-end
 ```